heinGertenbach/Discord-Wire/README.md

 ## Limitations:
 Current limitations:
 * Only [PaperMC](https://papermc.io/) is supported.
-* Only Minecraft 1.16 is supported.
+* Only Minecraft 1.16 has been tested.

 ### Contributers:
 * @heinGertnbach